geofloros/geoQuizServer/README.md

 GeoQuiz functionality is based on three (3) elemental parts:

 i.
 GeoQuiz Mobile: The main purpose of this application is to implement the quiz around UCL campus.
 It is the final product that is implemented by the end-user(client) on their mobile device.
-The application is composed of a basemap provided by Leaflet (Leaflet) on which the user’s location is being tracked every 15 seconds, utilizing the Geolocation capabilities.
+The application is composed of a basemap provided by Leaflet (https://leafletjs.com ) on which the user’s location is being tracked every 15 seconds, utilizing the Geolocation capabilities (https://developers.google.com/maps/documentation/javascript/examples/map-geolocation ).
 The Points of Interest (PoI), for the purposes of this project are four, but the structure of the system supports the addition of more PoIs according to the administrator’s decision.
 The implemented PoIs are: (i) Cruciform Building, (ii) St. Lewis building, (iii) Anatomy Building and (iv) Roberts Building.
 The PoIs are automatically loaded when GeoQuiz Mobile starts and appear as blue markers.
 As soon as the user selects the option to “Start Geolocation”, its position on the map is tracked and appears as a red marker.
 When the distance between their position and the PoIs is less than 100 m., the user can begin the quiz and the question related to the closest PoI will appear in the bottom of the screen.
 The user selects one of the four possible answers and the system returns a message showing whether the answer is correct or not.
 Lastly, the answers are saved and uploaded to the database, alongside with user’s device id.
-The interface of the application is based on Google’s Material Design Template and the application is deployed via PhoneGap and currently supports only Android devices.
+The interface of the application is based on Google’s Material Design Template (https://material.io/guidelines/ ) and the application is deployed via PhoneGap (https://phonegap.com ) and currently supports only Android devices.

 ii.
 GeoQuiz Web: The main purpose of this browser-based application is to provide the administrator with tools to maintain and enrich the GeoQuiz mobile application.
 Specifically, the background is provided by Leaflet API, similarly with GeoQuiz Mobile and is centered around UCL Campus.
 The administrator is able to navigate over the map and select a UCL Building in order to add a relevant question, since by clicking on the point, its coordinates are automatically returned.
 Afterwards, the administrator can fill a form which contains the following information: